morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 ## How to build a bridged wireless access point

+Warning: 2023-10-18 - This guide will need some changes due to the recently released Raspberry Pi OS based on Debian 12 Bookworm.
+One of the main changes has to do with Network Manager now being the default.
+I will make these changes as time permits.

 A `bridged wireless access point` (aka dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where